Aubrey, Texas: Demographics

 In 2000, the racial makeup of the city was 92.5% White, 0.5% African American, 0.7% Native American, 0.5% Asian, 4.7% some other race, and 1.1% from two or more races.
-Hispanic or Latino of any race were 6.7% of the population.
-By 2020, the racial and ethnic makeup was 65.4% non-Hispanic white, 8.97% Black or African American, 0.64% Native American, 1.48% Asian, 0.06% Pacific Islander, 0.24% some other race, 4.95% multiracial, and 18.26% Hispanic or Latino of any race.
+Hispanics or Latinos of any race were 6.7% of the population.
+By 2020, the racial and ethnic makeup was 65.4% non-Hispanic White, 8.97% Black or African American, 0.64% Native American, 1.48% Asian, 0.06% Pacific Islander, 0.24% some other race, 4.95% multiracial, and 18.26% Hispanic or Latino of any race.

 Education

 Aubrey is served by the Aubrey Independent School District.
 The Aubrey High School mascot is the chaparral (roadrunner).
 A new intermediate school was completed in 2005 and now houses the middle school as of 2008.
 A new elementary school was completed and Aubrey Elementary School was renamed Brockett Elementary School in 2008.
 The old middle school building now houses the district's administration offices.

 Braswell High School of the Denton Independent School District is south of Aubrey and serves some areas with "Aubrey, Texas" addresses; they are not in the Aubrey city limits.